AndyLocks/Mol/README.md

 [H2, Cl2] -> HCl
 ```

-In all cases, if the asText parameter is true, the output is shown as readable text.
-If false or omitted, the response is returned as JSON:
+In all cases, if the `asText` parameter is `true`, the output is shown as readable text.
+If `false` or omitted, the response is returned as JSON:

 ```json
 [